grommet/grommet/src/js/components/Select/README.md

 { align: 'start', pad: 'small' }
 ```

-**select.container.text**
+**select.options.text**

-Any valid Text prop for text used inside drop container.
+Any valid Text prop for text used inside the options container.
 Expects `object`.

 Defaults to